Ruby - Struct vs. OpenStruct

 a convenient way to bundle a number of attributes together, using accessor methods, without having to write an explicit class.”

-How does it work?
+How is it used?

 Struct